Bitcoin and Gold

 Will we see the prophetic claims of $250,000 per Bitcoin become reality?
 Who knows?

-That said, we can discuss properties of Bitcoin that make it an interesting asset to the backdrop of economic doom-and-gloom and why, in an era of perennial money trees, gold may not be the only safe haven in which to find solace.
-On balance, Bitcoin is not a perfect instrument either and I can discuss my views here too….
+That said, we can discuss properties of Bitcoin that make it an interesting asset to the backdrop of economic doom-and-gloom.
+In an era of perennial money trees, gold may not be the only safe haven in which to find solace.
+On balance, Bitcoin may not be the solution, however my views are below...

 Benefits of Gold and Bitcoin